gagle/yafv/README.md

 ## 5. Image pages

-An infinite scroll with a page size of 10 has been implemented by using the `react-infinite-scroller` package to improve usability.
+An infinite scroll with a page size of 10 images has been implemented by using the `react-infinite-scroller` package to improve usability.
+The gallery is responsive to any screen size.